Wakie87/Wakie87.github.io/index.md

 ### Step 1

 We need to add the “Masternode Tab” in the $Pac wallet.
-Click on setting then options
+Click on setting > options
 <img src="images/pacoptions.png" alt="PAC Options" class="inline"/>

 Click on Wallet Tab